KatherineMichel/portfolio/doc/2024-recap.md

 As my recap reflects, as far as talks go, I was particularly interested in major new developments around free-threading, subinterpreters, and JiT compilation.

-Not long after I posted my PyCon US 2024 Recap on social media, I got a kudo from Kenneth Reitz, PSF Fellow and author of Requests Python package (#4 for PyPI downloads).
+Not long after I posted my PyCon US 2024 Recap on social media, I got a kudo from Kenneth Reitz, PSF Fellow and author of Requests Python package (#5 for PyPI downloads, over 10,500,00 downloads/day, depended on by over 2,900,000 repos).

 Unbeknownst to me, Neil Stoker, Senior Director of Ratings AI at Fitch Ratings, had [submitted the recap to Hacker News](https://news.ycombinator.com/item?id=40552621).